Tanzanian PM tries to halt debate on energy sector graft, angering lawmakers

 “At the moment, there are more than 10 pending court cases from protracted legal wrangling over this matter.”

-The investigation, ordered by the government in May, followed claims by opposition lawmakers that senior government officials had fraudulently authorised payment of at least $122 million of public funds to a private company.
+The investigation, ordered by the government in May, followed claims by opposition lawmakers that senior government officials had fraudulently authorized payment of at least $122 million of public funds to a private company.

 The opposition said the money came from an escrow account held jointly by state power company TANESCO and independent power producer IPTL and went to IPTL’s owner, Pan Africa Power (PAP) in 2013.
 PAP said the transfer was legal.